vaibhavs572/assesment-project/README.md

 # UpGrad Cars Website
 Since our generaation loves speed, this website describes the fastest and most luxerious cars all around the world.
 This site also provides us with the location of the service centers of the particular car.
+And also gives a brief description about the functioning of the parts.

 # Technologies Used -